 - Injuries as a result of a car accident

 - Fever in the elderly or infants <3 months

 - Sudden severe pain

 - Severe headache with no migraine history

-Our physicians and nurses are specialists in emergency medicine.
+Our providers and nurses are specialists in emergency medicine.
 They will examine you and will create a plan of care based on your individual treatment needs.
 Lab tests and diagnostic procedures may be ordered to further help diagnose your condition.
-After evaluation and treatment, the emergency services physician will either:
+After evaluation and treatment, the emergency services team will either:

 - Discharge you and allow you to go home with instructions for your care

-The primary role of the emergency physician is to treat an emergency medical condition.
+The primary role of the emergency provider is to treat an emergency medical condition.
 Upon discharge you will need to follow up with your primary doctor or practitioner for further evaluation/treatment.